Code-Institute-Submissions/crochet-and-coffee/README.md

     4. Submit the form and the form clears.

 3. Responsivity:
     1. The site has been developed to display on a variety of screen sizes.
+Following deployment, the site has been viewed on a selection of available devices, as well as using Chrome Developer Tools, to determine its suitabilty.
-    2. @media queries have been included, where necessary, increase UX.
+    2. @media queries have been included, where necessary, to increase UX.

 4. Issues:
-    1. A white void has appeared down the right-hand side of the screen seemingly outside of the site contents and further testing is required to identify the cause of the issue.
+    1. On some devices, a white void appears intermittently down the right-hand side of the screen, seemingly outside of the site contents.
+Further testing is required to identify the cause of the issue.

 ## Deployment

 * The website was deployed via GitHub Pages by:
+    * Go to github.com.
     * Opening the Crochet & Coffee repository.
     * Selecting the 'Settings' option from the navigation group located above the file structure.
     * Scrolling down to the 'GitHub Pages' section.
     * Selecting the 'master branch' from the Source dropdown menu.
+    * After a period of time, a link will be displayed to the live site.
+    * Right click on the link and select 'copy link address' from the context menu.
+    * Issue the live link via appropriate media.

 ## Credits